Aru1771/Aws_Services_Zero_to_Hero/Route-53/route53.md

 * in A records we have lot of policies
   1.simple route
   2.weighted
-  3. latency
+  3.latency
+  4. failover
   and some more...
-* we are using simple route hear
+* we are using *simple_routeing* hear
-* Third click on "Define simple route"
+* then click on "Define simple route"
-* subdomine: leave it empty because we are pointing to our main domine.
+* Record_Name: leave it blank it is for subdomines we are doing hear for main domine
-* record type: route traffic to an IPV4 Address and some aws resources
+* Recoed_type: *A record traffic to an IPV4 address and some AWS resource*
-* Value: pass the EC2 public IP.
+* Value: pass the EC2 public IP. and click on *define simple record*
+* select the record and click in create record.

 Now we can see How to setup A Load balancer as a A-record simple Routing:
 --------------------------------------------------------------------------